S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 cards, or other things in the categories of "things your have" or "things you are" would probably not go amiss.
 These generally do not impact productivity overly much.

+- Careful examination of the structure and security of our internet-facing machines is warranted, here.
+If anything is found wanting, even if it isn't the attack vector our thief used, it would be wise to fill the gaps.